 \subsection{MSMs}

-MSMs are used in three Hyperplonk steps: Witness Commitments, the Wiring Identity, and Polynomial Opening.
-Several prior works accelerated MSMs.
-We begin with the base MSM design from SZKP~\cite{szkp}, the state-of-the-art for accelerating Groth16, and propose two optimizations for better performance and area efficiency.
+MSMs are used in three HyperPlonk steps: Witness Commits, Wiring Identity, and Polynomial Opening.
+Several prior works accelerated MSMs; we begin with the base MSM design from SZKP \cite{szkp}, the state-of-the-art for accelerating Groth16, and propose two optimizations for better performance and area efficiency.

-In HyperPlonk, the sparse MSMs run in series are on the critical path.
-(This is unlike prior protocols like Groth16 where their execution could be masked via parallel processing with the dense MSMs.)
-Consequently, we opt to use the same MSM hardware unit for both sparse and dense MSMs in zkSpeed (as opposed to separate units in SZKP). zkSpeed uses a similar scheme as SZKP for handling sparse computations.
+In HyperPlonk, the Sparse MSMs run in series and are on the critical path.
+This is unlike prior protocols like Groth16 where their execution could be masked via parallel processing with the Dense MSMs.
+Consequently, we opt to use the same MSM hardware unit for both Sparse and Dense MSMs in zkSpeed (as opposed to separate units in SZKP). zkSpeed uses a similar scheme as SZKP for handling sparse computations.
 First, we compute the sum of all points corresponding to $1$-valued scalars.
 This is done by fetching the points corresponding to $1$-valued scalars into the MSM unit's SRAM banks.
 Then, using a tree-based approach, we feed two points at a time to the pipelined Point Adder (PADD) unit, with the result written back to the SRAM banks.
 This process repeats until we have reduced all points to the final sum for points corresponding to $1$-valued scalars.
 Note that in this step, we need not fetch scalars into the MSM's SRAM banks since they are all $1$.
 Then, we use Pippenger's algorithm \cite{pippenger} on the remaining $\approx$ 10\% of (dense) scalars.
 For the Dense MSMs in the Wiring Identity and Polynomial Opening steps, we use Pippenger's algorithm for the full MSM computation.
 We now discuss the two improvements to SZKP's MSM architecture.